liderrick/Text-Based-Fighting-Simulation-Game--Fantasy-Combat-Vol.-I/README.md

 # Text-Based Fighting Simulation Game: Fantasy Combat Vol. I

-This is a text-based fighting simulation game coded in C++.
+Fantasy Combat Vol. I is a text-based fighting simulation game coded in C++.
+There are two players.
+Each of players selects a character from an available pool to battle.
+Each battle round is logged to the screen until a character is defeat.
+Then the winning player is shown on screen.

 ## Instructions
 1. Run `make` to compile.